marcoheine-com/marcoheine-com/README.md

 ### Hi there 👋 I'm Marco, a Freelance Web Developer

-🛠 I love to help people get really good websites!
+🛠 I love helping people to get great websites!

 🚀 I do my best to make every web project I work on as accessible, fast and functional as possible